safety information

-Sermorelin is a growth hormone-releasing peptide (GHRP) that stimulates the pituitary gland to produce and release human growth hormone (HGH).
-It is sometimes used in wellness and anti-aging therapies for its potential benefits in supporting recovery, sleep quality, energy levels, and overall vitality.
+Sermorelin is a synthetic analog of growth hormone-releasing hormone (GHRH) that stimulates the pituitary gland to produce and secrete growth hormone.
+It is used in some wellness and longevity programs to support body composition, sleep quality, recovery, and metabolic function.

 Sermorelin therapy is considered an elective wellness treatment.
-While research is ongoing, compounded sermorelin has not been evaluated or approved by the FDA for the treatment of any medical condition.
+It has not been evaluated or approved by the FDA for anti-aging or general wellness purposes.
 It is not intended to diagnose, treat, cure, or prevent any disease.

-You should always consult a healthcare provider before beginning any supplement or injectable regimen, especially if you have pre-existing health conditions.
+Always consult your healthcare provider before beginning any injectable regimen, especially if you have pre-existing health conditions.

 Sermorelin should not be used by individuals who: